 As new endeavor, it may be to your benefit if you know more about OXBLOOD, and some of the goals associated with the press at this time.
 The best place to start is by following our collaborative manifesto project, TNI(P)P, towards a new ideology of (print) production.

-Currently OXBLOOD produces out of the Wells College Book Arts Center.
-However, the press operates in-flux, recognizing permanence as a luxury which artists’ aren’t often afforded.
+the Assembly V.1 was produced primarily at the Wells College Book Arts Center.
+V.2‘s production has yet to be determined.
+OXBLOOD operates in-flux; recognizing permanence as a luxury which artists’ aren’t often afforded.
 As such, our means of production may change at any time.
 The press holds no print method above any other.
 We produce by any means necessary; scarce time, egregious labor, and lack of capital will not hinder our production.

 As an intellectual body, we are well aware of the established voices of theory and discourse.
 These are voices of whom we all respect highly, refer to often, and could not be without—they are the grandmothers and grandfathers of critical thought.
 But as we enter the post-(post?)-digital age / an age where our audience seamlessly transitions from engagement with the book in its traditional object-form, non-traditional object-form, to all of its various digital permutations / we must demand (create) a platform for discourse that is as complex as the culture it operates within.